Have you tried online classes?

-Joining your local Living Longer Living Stronger™ class is great not just for your muscles, but also for your social life.
+Joining your Living Longer Living Stronger™ class is great not just for your muscles, but also for your social life.
 One of the benefits of our program is that we provide an opportunity to have a chat over tea or coffee after class.
 Many people tell us that they enjoy this part as much as the exercise!

 But sometimes we can’t make it along to a Living Longer Living Stronger™ session, and that disruption can affect the strength gains that come from regular attendance.
 Over time, it’s all too easy for a break from the routine of exercise to mean that inactivity becomes your new routine.